-The substantial adjustments and expenditures that EU member states will carry out with EU funds will increase the competitiveness and resilience of their national economies and pave the path for a sustained recovery.
-The European backs policies Union (EU) that encourage entrepreneurial activity, competitiveness, smart, sustainable, and inclusive growth, industrialization and reindustrialization, infrastructure, better business environments, research, development, and innovation, and support small and medium-sized enterprises (SMEs).
+The substantial adjustments and expenditures that EU member states will carry out with EU funds will increase the competitiveness and resilience of their national economies and pave the way for a sustained recovery.
+The Union backs policies that encourage entrepreneurial activity, competitiveness, smart, sustainable, and inclusive growth, industrialization and reindustrialization, infrastructure, better business environments, research, development, and innovation, and that support small and medium-sized enterprises (SMEs).
 Determining the obstacles and facilitators of eco-innovation are crucial for any nation.
-The various categories of variables that fall under the categories of external, internal, and international influence how eco-innovation is implemented.
-The main obstacles to eco-innovation have been determined to be the following: insufficient funding to support large enterprises, absence of adequate transnational cooperation, high regulatory charges for smart, sustainable, and inclusive growth, unclear market demand, unpredictable expenditures; inadequate business environment, ineffective legislation; and the absence of expertise and experience in Research and Development sector.
+The various categories of variables that fall under the categories of external, internal, and international, influence how eco-innovation is implemented.
+The main obstacles to eco-innovation have been determied to be the following ones: insufficient funding to support large enterprises, absence of adequate transnational cooperation, high regulatory charges for smart, sustainable, and inclusive growth, unclear market demand, unpredictable expenditures; inadequate business environment, ineffective legislation; and the absence of expertise and experience in the research and development sector.